qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Further tweaks can be done to the default classification:

 * You can |symbologyAdd| :sup:`Add` new categories, |symbologyRemove| :sup:`Remove`
-  selected categories or :guilabel:`Delete All` of them.
+  selected categories, :guilabel:`Delete All` of them or :guilabel:`Delete Unused` categories.
 * A class can be disabled by unchecking the checkbox to the left of the class name; the corresponding features are hidden on the map.
 * Drag-and-drop the rows to reorder the classes